rsksmart/devportal-1.0/content/rsk-devportal/rif/wallet/user-guide/faqs.md

     > - With a self-custodial wallet, security of your assets depends totally on you.
     If you lose access to your wallet, no one else can restore access.
 Write down your 12-word phrase or keep it somewhere safe.
     Self-custody wallets are often related to a more advanced approach, but we are working hard to abstract the complexity as much as we can.
+- What is the difference between a MAINNET and TESTNET?
+    > - The mainnet is the primary network where the actual transactions occur.
+It's the "real" network, carrying actual value and involving real assets.
+The testnet serves as a sandbox or testing environment for developers.
+It's where they can experiment or test new features, smart contracts, or applications without affecting the mainnet.